Young-prof/React_Course/README.md

 - Created and Maintained by Facebook
 - Huge Community
 - Most In-demanding front end Library

+## Two Approaches or Methods to create React App
+- npx ---- npx is an npm packager runner that automatically install when we install node.js npx create-creact-app <project_name>
+- npm ---- npm installs react app globally and then use the package to generate the project. npm install create-react-app -g, ones this is done, run creat-react-app<project_name>

+# Create React App
+Create react app is a command line interface tool that allows you to create a react app without configuration

 ## Major Topics and Keywords Covered